Tuition & Financing

 Per Credit Hour

-* The tuition rate for graduate courses per-credit hour is $250 for all active-duty military members (not applicable for CSU Learning Partners).
+* The tuition rate for graduate courses per-credit hour is $250 for all active-duty military members using military tuition assistance (not applicable for CSU Learning Partners).
 The lower rate is offered to keep the tuition rate at the DoD cap of $250.
 CSU Learning Partners receive a tuition discount that is applied to the full tuition rate.

 Tuition and fees are payable in U.S. funds.
 CSU accepts checks, money orders, and credit cards.